MatchCake/MatchCake/README.md

 called Matchgate circuits or matchcircuits.
 Those circuits are made with Matchgates, a specific group of parity-preserving gates and nearest-neighbor unitary gates that can be simulated classically in polynomial time.

-Additionnaly, MatchCake provides quantum kernels made with [scikit-learn](https://scikit-learn.org/stable/) API to use matchcircuits as a kernel in quantum machine learning algorithms.
+Additionally, MatchCake provides quantum kernels made with [scikit-learn](https://scikit-learn.org/stable/) API to use matchcircuits as a kernel in quantum machine learning algorithms.
 Those kernels can be used in a Support Vector Machine (SVM) for example.
 In the [benchmark/classification](benchmark/classification/README.md) folder, you can find some scripts that use SVM with